knewplay/book-programming-essential/programming-fundamentals/chapter2.md

+---
-# Chapter 2: Algorithms and Flowcharts
+title: "Chapter 2: Algorithms and Flowcharts"
+date: "2023-09-26"
+author: "Andrei Guevorkian"
+illustrator: "Dengyijia Liu"
+---

 As we venture deeper into the realm of programming and problem-solving, the importance of structured thinking becomes evident.
 Central to this idea is the concept of algorithms, which act as blueprints for action.
 Let's dive deeper into what algorithms are and how they can be visually represented using flowcharts.

 ## What is an algorithm?

 An algorithm is a well-defined series of steps to solve a specific problem or accomplish a task.
 Algorithms are everywhere, not just in computing.
 They're essentially a recipe: a series of discrete, step-by-step instructions that, when followed precisely, leads to a predictable outcome.

 Imagine you're teaching someone to tie their shoelaces.
 The instructions you give them, starting from holding the two ends of the laces to the final tightening of the knot, constitute an algorithm.